amacfie/amacfie.github.io/_posts/2015-08-30-vim-js-library-plugins.md

 ---
 layout: post
-title: Vim tip: Managing plugins for multiple JS libraries
+title: Managing vim plugins for multiple JS libraries
 ---

 Say you're working on two JS projects with vim: one using BackboneJS and